 Under Phase II, goTenna will promote rapid deployment and interoperability for TX Air National Guard with other State and Federal agencies.

-BROOKLYN, NY (July 20, 2022) —goTenna, the world’s leading mobile mesh networking platform, announced an AFWERX X22.1 Phase II award to develop and enhance communication capabilities and interoperability for Texas Air National Guard’s natural disaster response and joint operations for domestic missions.
+JERSEY CITY, NJ (July 20, 2022) —goTenna, the world’s leading mobile mesh networking platform, announced an AFWERX X22.1 Phase II award to develop and enhance communication capabilities and interoperability for Texas Air National Guard’s natural disaster response and joint operations for domestic missions.

 AFWERX, the Department of the Air Force’s innovation arm, selected goTenna for an award to create a unique, low-cost, mesh networking solution to improve the safety and effectiveness of the 147th Air Support Operations Squadron (ASOS) in future State, Federal and Joint operations. goTenna will be teaming with the 147 ASOS to enhance their interagency use of goTenna’s small size, weight, and power radios in support of the 147th Attack Wing’s diverse mission sets.